 Who should watch it?

 Both new and established translators interested in medical translation.

-This webinar will increase your awareness about linguistic issues found in medical texts and various pitfalls in medical translation.
+This video will increase your awareness of linguistic issues found in medical texts and various pitfalls in medical translation.